-Justice Roberts, followed APA § 706, which requires that "the reviewing court shall decide all relevant questions of law, interpret constitutional and statutory provisions, and determine the meaning or applicability of the terms of an agency action."
+ambiguous statute as discussed above.
+Chief Justice John Roberts explained that Chevron deference cannot be squared with the APA and prevents [judges] from judging.
+Prior to Chevron, courts would independently examine each statute to determine the meaning of the statute.
+This practice, according to Chief Justice Roberts, followed APA § 706, which requires that the reviewing court shall decide all relevant questions of law, interpret constitutional and statutory provisions, and determine the meaning or applicability of the terms of an agency action.
 The Court specifically noted that courts, not agencies, have special competence in resolving statutory ambiguities.

 The Court also acknowledged concerns that judges may be forced to interpret ambiguities on highly technical matters.
-Chief Justice Roberts addressed this concern by explaining that "[c]ourts, after all, do not decide such questions blindly.
-The parties and amici in such cases are steeped in the subject matter, and reviewing courts have the benefit of their perspectives" and added that "although an agency's interpretation of a statute 'cannot bind a court,' it may be especially informative 'to the extent it rests on factual premises within [the agency's] expertise."
+Chief Justice Roberts addressed this concern by explaining that [c]ourts, after all, do not decide such questions blindly.
+The parties and amici in such cases are steeped in the subject matter, and reviewing courts have the benefit of their perspectives and added that although an agency's interpretation of a statute 'cannot bind a court,' it may be especially informative 'to the extent it rests on factual premises within [the agency's] expertise.'
 This is particularly important because Chief Justice Roberts cited Skidmore v.
-Swift & Co., 15 which established the concept of Skidmore deference.
+Swift & Co., which established the concept of Skidmore deference.
 Skidmore deference allows a court to consider an agency's interpretation of an ambiguous statute when it falls within the agency's purview, based on the strength of the arguments presented by the agency.

 The Court also explained why stare decisis did not require Chevron to stand.
 The Court first noted that Chevron's reasoning was fundamentally misguided, resulting in the foundations of Chevron and its application continually being revised.
-Second, the Court explained that Chevron is unworkable, because what constituted "ambiguity" evaded a meaningful definition.
-Finally, the Court explained that no meaningful reliance on the Chevron doctrine is present because the doctrine was constantly being updated by various courts, although the Court did not "call into question prior cases that relied on the Chevron framework" and explained that the "holdings of those cases that specific agency actions are lawful... are still subject to statutory stare decisis..."16
+Second, the Court explained that Chevron is unworkable, because what constituted ambiguity evaded a meaningful definition.
+Finally, the Court explained that no meaningful reliance on the Chevron doctrine is present because the doctrine was constantly being updated by various courts, although the Court did not call into question prior cases that relied on the Chevron framework and explained that the holdings of those cases that specific agency actions are lawful . . . are still subject to statutory stare decisis. . . .